djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - translation correction;
 - isotropic correction.

-No correction can create information that was never observed.
+No correction can recover information that was never observed.
 Edge correction adjusts the contribution of available information under assumptions about the observation process.

----

-## 21. Simple border correction
+## Simple border correction

 A simple border method uses only points at least distance $r$ from the window boundary as focal points.